Nell87/faunalytics_wildlife/README.md

  - **Install Rtools from [here](https://cran.r-project.org/bin/windows/Rtools/)**

  - **Run the project_setup file for installing some packages**
- - **Everything is ready!** Open the descriptive_analysis file for taking a look to the main code.
+ - **Everything is ready!** Open the report file for taking a look to the dataset